gardener/gardener-extension-provider-openstack/docs/usage/openstack-resource-tagging.md

 This document describes which OpenStack resources are tagged by `gardener-extension-provider-openstack` and what tags are applied to each resource type.
+At the moment, tagging is implemented only for worker node virtual machines.

 ## Overview